leo7736/SQL_Projects/Danny's Diner-SQL Challenge/readme.md

 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+### suggestions for improving Danny's business

+1.Offer seasonal specials or limited-time menu items to keep customers interested and coming back.

+2.Implement a referral program where customers can receive discounts or free items for bringing in new customers.

+3.Collect feedback from customers through surveys or suggestion boxes to identify areas for improvement and address any concerns.